chef/chef-web-docs/chef_master/source/windows.rst

 .. tag cloud_azure_portal

 Microsoft Azure is a cloud hosting platform from Microsoft that provides virtual machines and integrated services for you to use with your cloud and hybrid applications.
-And through the Azure Marketplace and Azure portal (|url azure_production|), virtual machines can be bootstrapped and ready to run Chef Automate, Chef server, Chef Compliance and Chef client.
+And through the Azure Marketplace and Azure portal (|url azure_production|), virtual machines can be bootstrapped and ready to run Chef Automate, Chef Compliance and Chef client.

 .. end_tag